Every Statusbrew space has different user types with varying levels of access.

 There can be only one primary owner for any organizations but multiple owners for the same organization can be created.

-Teammates onboarded to Statusbrew are set up to a regular user account.
+Teammates onboarded to Statusbrew are set up with a regular user account.
 Depending on their roles in the organization's workflow, admins can add them to User Groups and configure their access to certain profiles/profile groups in Statusbrew.

 To learn more about different permissions available in Statusbrew, check out this article - Managing Access Permissions